 3.3 Correlation Analysis

-Between 2005 and 2017, the abundance and mass of Cook Inlet Chinook salmon decreased drastically; sockeye salmon abundance also declined over this time, though sockeye runs have been variable year-to-year (Figure 10).
+Between 2005 and 2017, the abundance and mass of Cook Inlet Chinook salmon decreased by more than 50%; sockeye salmon abundance also declined over this time, though sockeye runs have been variable year-to-year (Figure 10).
 Although not immediately apparent, the proportion of YOY and calves with adults appears to have increased slightly during this period, however, CIBW abundance remained relatively stable with no significant change (Figure 7).
 When abundance estimates and age-class proportions are integrated within an IPM, it suggests that annual rates of CIBW reproduction were variable showing no consistent increase or decrease between 2005 and 2017 (Figure 8) and that rates of CIBW survival declined between 2005 and 2017 (Figure 9).
 Consequently, estimates of CIBW survival, but not reproduction, are correlated with the biomass of Chinook and sockeye salmon runs in UCI.
 Figure 11 and 12 illustrates our level of certainty regarding the strength of these relationships.
+The estimated strength of these correlations is as follows:

+Pearson correlation between the probability of surviving to the next year and the annual Chinook run biomass for the Susitna River (2005–2017): 0.17.

+Pearson correlation between the probability of surviving to the next year and the annual Chinook run biomass for the Kenai River (2005–2017): 0.36.

+Pearson correlation between the probability of surviving to the next year and the annual sockeye run biomass for the Susitna River (2006–2015): 0.20.

+Pearson correlation between the probability of surviving to the next year and the annual sockeye run biomass for the Kenai River (2005–2015): 0.20.

+These correlations are relatively weak, highlighting the need for caution in interpreting the results.
 It needs to be reiterated that some sources of uncertainty, such as uncertainty in run size, were not accounted for in this analysis, and that the results presented in this manuscript overstate our level of confidence.
 4. Discussion

 Actual data required to accurately describe the CIBW prey landscape over time, is not the same as the available data.
 Ideally, this would include data on the abundance, biomass, and energy content of all prey species in Cook Inlet over time.
 However, the diversity and commercial value of CIBW prey complicates the characterization of their prey landscape.
-Establishing robust indexes of prey availability may not be possible with existing fisheries monitoring data.
+Establishing robust indexes of prey availability are not be possible with existing fisheries monitoring data.
 Although an ideal index of prey availability does not exist, we found that the biomass of major Chinook and sockeye salmon runs in UCI is likely the most robust index of prey availability that can be developed with existing data.
 These species are believed to be important to CIBWs from a timing and energetic standpoint.
 Chinook salmon are the first to return to the inlet and are the largest salmon species, while sockeye salmon are the dominant salmon species in UCI in June and July.
 Additionally, Chinook and sockeye salmon are relatively dense calorically (Appendix S1: Table S7).

 The assumptions underlying this analysis are as follows: